 Other, further away, locations include Reynisfjara, a black sand beach; Hallgrimskirkja Suarbae, Iceland’s famed white church; and the Hvalfjordur Tunnel.

 Iceland Locations That Appeared in Captain America: Civil War

 Marvel fans, rejoice!
 You can find several shooting locations for Captain America: Civil War while on your Iceland road trip.
 In this instance, the producers did something that many, many movies do — use Iceland as a stand-in for another, very real location, all due to Iceland’s budget-friendliness and ease of access.
 For Captain America: Civil War, areas around Vik, in South Iceland, stood in for Siberia.

 Iceland acted as a backdrop for multiple Star Wars films.
 In Rogue One, produced in 2016, Iceland’s black sand beaches of Myrdalssandur act as the black sand beaches that appear throughout the movie.
 In Episode VII: The Force Awakens, Iceland’s Krafla Volcano acted as the Starkiller Base ice planet.

 Iceland Locations That Appeared in Interstellar

-Christopher Nolan’s 2014 Interstellar, an epic science fiction film about astronauts travelling through a wormhole, used Iceland to stand in for two different planets that appear in the movie.
+Christopher Nolan’s 2014 Interstellar, an epic science fiction film about astronauts traveling through a wormhole, used Iceland to stand in for two different planets that appear in the movie.